jeremyikwuje/monierate-website/src/blog/how-legit-is-chipper-cash-2023.md

 ---
 ![Chipper Cash website](https://monierate.com/uploads/screenshot-chippercash.com-2023.08.15-21_22_21.jpg)

-You recently heard of Chipper Cash, and you would like to know if the app is legit or not.
+You have heard of Chipper Cash, and you would like to know if the app is legit or not.

 Well, before I try to answer the question "is Chippercash legit?", here are things you need to know about Chipper Cash.